Transgender SG Banner

 Accessing Healthcare

-Difficult as it may be, however, your health is more important.
-We recommend bringing a opposite-sex friend or family member along with you for support.
-If you have medically transitioned but have not yet been able to legally change your sex, this can reduce the stares when nurses call for you (people might assume they’re referring to your friend instead).
-They may also assume that you’re there to support your friend rather than to see the doctor yourself.
+Nonetheless, your health is more important.
+We recommend bringing a cisgender friend or family member along for support – such as a trans man going to a gynecologist with his sister.
+If you have medically transitioned but have not yet been able to legally change your sex, this can reduce the stares when nurses call for you (people might assume they’re referring to your companion instead).
+They may also assume that you’re there to support them rather than to see the doctor yourself.

 Back to top